 The Center for Demography of Health and Aging (CDHA) at the University of Wisconsin–Madison is one of twelve demography of aging centers funded by the National Institute on Aging (NIA).
 Since its founding in 1999, CDHA has received continuous infrastructure support from NIA, in addition to generous university support from UW’s College of Letters & Science and the Office of the Vice Chancellor for Graduate Research and Education.

-Under the leadership of Jason Fletcher, CDHA supports research and graduate training relating to the demography, economics, and epidemiology of aging in five primary thematic areas:
+Under the leadership of Michal Engelman, CDHA supports research and graduate training relating to the demography, economics, and epidemiology of aging in five primary thematic areas:

 - Aging and the life course;